What Are Agile Scrum Artifacts?

 - What has been completed so far

-They help Scrum teams maintain the transparency of key information over the project to complete each one successfully.
+According to the Annual State of Agile Report, 66% of respondents follow a Scrum methodology and Scrum artifacts help Scrum teams maintain the transparency of key information over the project to complete each one successfully.

-Scrum has three key artifacts:
+The Scrum process framework has three key artifacts:

 - Product Backlog: lists the features of the product you’re developing